healkeiser/google_drive_vfx_server/README.md

 ### Automatic

 - Run `Z:/My Drive/.config/environment/environment_source_windows.bat` to setup all the environment variables, or follow instructions under.
 You can edit the content of the `environment_source_windows.bat` file to adapt it to your needs.
-Note that you'll still have to run an independant script for After Effects (Detailed in [Manual](#manual) section)
+Note that you'll still have to configure Substance to use a shared materials library, and run an independant script for After Effects (Detailed in [Manual](#manual) section)
 > For example, if you decided to use the letter `F:` (**Not recommended**) for your Google Drive virtual disk, you'll need to edit the first line from `setx PIPELINE_ROOT "Z:/My Drive"` to `setx PIPELINE_ROOT "F:/My Drive"` before executing the file

 ### Manual